-As a subsidiary of one of the largest financial service companies in Malawi, Old Mutual Life Assurance’s long-term savings, insurance and investment solutions have been a staple in the country for the best part of 80 years, and the Company is showing no signs of loosening its influence within the market moving forward.
+As a subsidiary of one of the largest financial service companies in Malawi, the long-term savings, insurance and investment solutions of Old Mutual Life Assurance Company have been a staple in the country for the best part of 80 years, and the Company is showing no signs of loosening its influence within the market moving forward.

 Opening its first official office later in 1954, the evolution of the Company ever since has been concerted and regionally significant, leading to a key milestone in 1999 which saw the Old Mutual Group demutualised, and the Old Mutual Life Assurance Company Malawi Limited as we know it today, incorporated.